 These Bangkok Thai Crab Cakes have all our favourite Thai flavours.
-They’re sweet, salty, sour, and spicy, all in one little crispy bite.
+They're sweet, salty, sour, and spicy, all in one little crispy bite.
 Serve them with this knock-your-socks-off spicy dip.
 These Thai-style crab cakes are made without mayo!

 I must be craving sunshine, hot weather, and sand between my toes this week because I suddenly had a hankering for crab cakes.
 They're usually a summertime treat for us, especially if we've been fortunate enough to have harvested our own crabs.
 There is nothing like crab cakes made with fresh ocean-caught crab!